-Why has it taken so long?
-On May 21, 2007, Dr. Steven Nissen and Kathy Wolski, MPH, published an article on the effects of Avandia and related drugs and cardiovascular risks in the New England Journal of Medicine based on a meta-analysis of 42 small studies.
+Previously, Dr. Steven Nissen and Kathy Wolski, MPH, published an article on the effects of Avandia and related drugs and cardiovascularrisks in the New England Journal of Medicine based on a meta-analysis of 42 small studies.
 They concluded that Avandia increases the risk of heart attack by 40%, compared to placebo.
 The FDA and GlaxoSmithKline criticized the study, saying that the data were short-term (six months or less) and that the studies differed widely, so that combining them in a meta-analysis was questionable.

-The new studies are harder to criticize.
-One of the June 2010 JAMA articles is also by Steve Nissen and Kathy Wolski, and is based on a meta analysis of 56 studies of more than 35,000 patients.
+The 2010 studies are harder to criticize.
+One of them is also by Steve Nissen and Kathy Wolski, and is based on a meta analysis of 56 studies of more than 35,000 patients.
 The other is a 3-year comparison of Avandia and Actos, based on more than 220,000 patients and analyzed by FDA scientist Dr. David Graham and his colleagues.

-On August 14, 2007, the FDA had announced “black box” warning labels for Avandia (also called rosiglitazone) but also for the other drugs in its class.
-The black box warnings now have to be changed for Actos, which the new research shows is much safer than Avandia.
+The “black box” warning labels for Avandia (also called rosiglitazone) are also required for the other drugs in its class.
 Other drugs in the same class as Avandia are called thiazolidinedione drugs.
 In addition to Actos (pioglitazone), they include Avandaryl (rosiglitazone and glimepiride), Avandamet (rosiglitazone and metformin), and Duetact (pioglitazone and glimepride).
 The warning explains that these drugs can cause or increase heart failure.
 If FDA takes Avandia off the market, they may need to take the combination drugs listed above that include Avandia off the market as well (Avandaryl and Avandamet).

-As a result of media attention and the black box warning, many doctors and patients have decided during the last three that the risks are too high.
-Prescriptions for Avandia decreased dramatically, but it remained a very popular drug because questions remained about the safety of other diabetes drugs, some of which had not been scrutinized as carefully as Avandia.
+As a result of media attention and the black box warning, many doctors and patients have decided that the risks are too high.
+Prescriptions for Avandia decreased dramatically, but questions remained about the safety of other diabetes drugs, some of which had not been scrutinized as carefully as Avandia.